Chapter 10 - Fooled by Expertise

 Integrator foxes, who know many little things

-Tetlock published his research in 2005, which caught the attention of the Intelligence Advanced Research Projects Activity (IARPA).
-The IARPA is an organization within the Office of the Director of National Intelligence responsible for leading research to overcome complex challenges relevant to the United States Intelligence Community.
+Tetlock published his research in 2005 and caught the Intelligence Advanced Research Projects Activity (IARPA) attention.
+The Intelligence Advanced Research Projects Activity is an organization within the Office of the Director of National Intelligence responsible for leading research to overcome complex challenges relevant to the United States Intelligence Community.

 Superforecasting